 To boost the look of the town centre and make it more attractive to residents and visitors, the council will also undertake a raft of improvements to local streets.

 The council’s Cabinet voted in favour of the Spark project last night.
 Work by the council’s delivery partners is due to begin shortly, with new workspaces available in the town hall in the autumn.

-The council’s campaign, This Is Redbridge, has already given the borough the opportunity to showcase the immense talent in the borough and the Spark project will build on this so that we can put continue to put culture at heart of our regeneration plans.
+The council’s campaign, This Is Redbridge, has already given the borough the opportunity to showcase the immense talent in the borough and the Spark project will build on this so that we can continue to put culture at the heart of our regeneration plans.

 Total investment in the project will reach £5.3M.

 Welcoming the announcement of funding for Spark, the Leader of Council Cllr Jas Athwal said: “We are ambitious for Ilford and want to reclaim the town’s place as the heart of a modern east London.